ExoRexo/ecommerce_api/CONVENTIONS.md

 When generating, refactoring, or inspecting code in this project, **AI Agents MUST strictly adhere to the following rules**:

 1. **Context Boundary Rules:**
-    * When creating a new feature, construct the **Domain Model/Port** first, followed by **Application Service**, then **Infrastructure Adapters**, and finally **Controllers**.
+    * When creating a new feature, follow the top-down or bottom-up layered workflow: `Entity` -> `Repository` -> `Service` -> `Controller` (with DTOs and Mappers).
-    * Never introduce Spring imports inside `domain/`.
+    * Ensure strict dependency order (`Controller` -> `Service` -> `Repository`).
+Never inject Repositories directly into Controllers.
 2. **DTO & Entity Isolation:**
-    * Do NOT return `@Entity` objects directly from REST controllers.
+    * Do NOT return `@Entity` objects directly from REST controllers or expose them as API responses.
-    * Do NOT pass REST Request DTOs into application or domain services.
-Convert them to Domain Commands/Objects via MapStruct or explicit mapping.
+    * Map Request DTOs to Entities/Service DTOs before passing them to business logic.
 3. **No Unneeded Abstractions:**
-    * Do NOT create interfaces for Application Services if there is only one implementation (e.g., `UserService` does not need `UserServiceImpl`).
-Interfaces ARE required for Infrastructure Ports (e.g., `UserRepositoryPort`).
+    * Do NOT create unnecessary interface layers if there is only one implementation (unless explicitly required by contract or team standards).
 4. **Immutability First:**
-    * Use Java `record` for DTOs and Value Objects.
+    * Use Java `record` for Request/Response DTOs and internal data carriers.
-    * Mark all fields in entities/classes `private final` unless mutability is explicitly required by JPA/Hibernate.
+    * Keep fields encapsulated and private.
 5. **Modification Protocol:**
-    * When altering DB schema, ALWAYS generate a corresponding Flyway SQL migration script in `src/main/resources/db/migration/`.
+    * When altering DB schema, ALWAYS generate a corresponding Flyway SQL migration script (`V<Version>__<Description>.sql`) in `src/main/resources/db/migration/`.
 Do NOT modify existing executed migration scripts.
     * Include corresponding JUnit/Testcontainers tests for any newly added business logic or database queries.
 6. **Documentation Compliance:**
-    * Always write clear Javadoc for public Domain Ports, complex domain logic, and custom interfaces generated or updated during the task.
+    * Always write clear Javadoc for public service methods, complex business logic, and custom interfaces generated or updated during the task.